-"Lakeshore will ensure that our Town is on the move."
-Well connected and efficient multimodal transportation choices are important to connect the Town's communities and services, and facilitate the movement of people and goods.
+"Lakeshore will ensure that our Municipality is on the move."
+Well connected and efficient multi-modal transportation choices are important to connect the Municipality's communities and services, and facilitate the movement of people and goods.
 The Official Plan will promote the creation of an efficient multi-modal transportation system through the following strategies:

-- a) Promote efficient and reliable modes of transportation; - b) Promote sustainable development that supports public transit and is oriented to pedestrians; - c) Promote transit connections within Lakeshore and the County, including a VIA rail station in Belle River, transit connections to the City of Windsor and transit links between Primary Nodes and the various communities; - d) Improve the movement of goods and people, including improvements to County Roads 22 and 42, and improved connectivity between residential communities; - e) Strongly encourage the County to develop a regional plan and policy directing heavy industrial uses, manufacturing and logistics to Highway 401 locations to avoid land use conflicts and take advantage of the inter-regional attributes and international border crossings accessed from Highway 401;

-- f) Provide a framework for consistent road classifications and development standards; and - g) Improve and promote a connected trails and pathways system through appropriate land acquisition and securement strategies.
+- a) Promote efficient and reliable modes of transportation and support active transportation; - b) Promote sustainable development that supports public transit and is oriented to pedestrians; - c) Promote transit connections within Lakeshore and the County, including transit connections to the City of Windsor and transit links between Primary Nodes and the various communities; - d) Promote the creation of compact, walkable, pedestrian-oriented, mixed-use developments to support, and integrate with, future transit and rail systems. - e) Improve the movement of goods and people, including improvements to County Roads 22 and 42, and improved connectivity between residential communities; - f) Direct heavy industrial uses, manufacturing and logistics to appropriate locations to avoid land use conflicts and take advantage of the inter-regional attributes and international border crossings accessed from Highway 401; - g) Protect major goods movement facilities and corridors, including areas readily accessible to the Highway 401 corridor for long term employment uses that require those locations and from incompatible land uses; - h) Provide a framework for consistent road classifications and development standards; and - i) Improve and promote a connected trails and pathways system through appropriate land acquisition and securement strategies.